 Our Specialty Personal Lines business unit primarily offers non-standard personal automobile policies, which generally provide the minimum limits of liability coverage mandated by state law to drivers who find it difficult to obtain insurance from standard carriers due to various factors including age, driving record, claims history or limited financial resources.
 Our Specialty Personal Lines business unit also provides a renters insurance product that complements our non-standard automobile offering and fits well in our distribution channel.
-Our Specialty Personal Lines business unit markets and services these non-standard automobile and renters insurance policies in 10 and 12 states, respectively, through 4,331 independent retail agent locations.
+Our Specialty Personal Lines business unit markets and services these non-standard automobile and renters insurance policies in 10 and 12 states, respectively, through 4,017 independent retail agent locations.

 Our insurance company subsidiaries are American Hallmark Insurance Company of Texas ("AHIC"), Hallmark Insurance Company ("HIC"), Hallmark Specialty Insurance Company ("HSIC"), Hallmark County Mutual Insurance Company ("HCM"), Hallmark National Insurance Company ("HNIC") and Texas Builders Insurance Company ("TBIC").
-AHIC, HIC, HSIC and HNIC have entered into a pooling arrangement, pursuant to which AHIC retains 32% of the net premiums written by any of them, HIC retains 32% of the net premiums written by any of them and HNIC retains 10% of the net premiums written by any of them.
+AHIC, HIC, HSIC and HNIC have entered into a pooling arrangement, pursuant to which AHIC retains 28% of the net premiums written by any of them, HSIC retains 21% of the net premiums written by any of them and HNIC retains 13% of the net premiums written by any of them.
 A.M.
 Best Company ("A.M.
 Best"), a nationally recognized insurance industry rating service and publisher, has pooled its ratings of these four insurance company subsidiaries and assigned a financial strength rating of "A-" (Excellent) and an issuer credit rating of "a-" to each of the insurance company subsidiaries comprising the pool.
 Also, A.M.
 Best has assigned a financial strength rating of "A-" (Excellent) and an issuer credit rating of "a-" to HCM.
 A.M.
-Best does not assign a financial strength rating or an issuer credit rating or an issuer credit rating to TBIC.
+Best does not assign a financial strength rating or an issuer credit rating to TBIC.
+(See "Item 1A.
+Risk Factors" for a further discussion regarding our A.M.
+Best rating).

 These business units are segregated into three reportable industry segments for financial accounting purposes.
-The Specialty Commercial Segment includes our Commercial Auto business unit, E&S Casualty business unit, E&S Property business unit, Professional Liability business unit and our Aerospace & Programs business unit.
-The Standard Commercial Segment consists of the Commercial Accounts business unit and the runoff from our former Workers Compensation operating unit.
-The Personal Segment consists solely of our Specialty Personal Lines business unit.
-The following table displays the gross premiums written and net premiums written by these reportable segments for affiliated and unaffiliated insurers for the years ended December 31, 2021 and 2020.
+The Commercial Lines Segment consists of the Commercial Accounts business unit, the Aviation business unit and the runoff from our former Workers Compensation operating unit.
+The Personal Lines Segment consists solely of our Specialty Personal Lines business unit.
+The Runoff Segment consists solely of the Specialty Runoff business unit.
+The following table displays the gross premiums written and net premiums written by these reportable segments for affiliated and unaffiliated insurers for the years ended December 31, 2022 and 2021.

 Year Ended December 31,

-2021 2020
+2022 2021

-(dol llars in thousands)
+(dollars in thousands

 Gross Premiums Written:

-Specialty Commercial Segment \$ 480,9 981 \$ 560,301
+Commercial Lines Segment \$ 144,829 \$ 138,687

-Standard Commercial Segment 105,: 560 98,048
+Personal Lines Segment 61,115 67,213

-Personal Segment 67,2 213 85,019
+Runoff Segment 11,433 27,578

-Total \$ 653, \$ 743,368
+Total \$ 217,377 \$ 233,478

 Net Premiums Written:

-Specialty Commercial Segment \$ 205,2 304 \$ 284,532
+Commercial Lines Segment \$ 79,178 \$ 73,924

-Standard Commercial Segment 67, 68,396
+Personal Lines Segment 60,816 66,910

-Personal Segment 66,9 910 75,404
+Runoff Segment 10,565 25,824

-Total \$ 339,9 924 \$ 428,332
+Total \$ 150,559 \$ 166,658